 Presidential Town Hall: "Confronting Bullying, Discrimination, and Harassment in the Geosciences"

 Wednesday, 15 January 2020, 12:15-1:15pm, BCEC - Room 210AB

 Bystander Training Workshop: "Work climate: Responding to Sexual Harassment"

 Wednesday, 15 January 2020, 1:30-4:30pm, BCEC - 205C

-The AMS has recently formed a Presidential Task Force on Diversity, Equity and Inclusion (DEI) that is being led by Susan Avery.
+The AMS has recently formed a Presidential Task Force on Diversity, Equity and Inclusion (DEI) that is being co-chaired by Susan Avery and Melissa Burt.
 The goals of the task force are to

 1) Assess the effectiveness of the AMS’s broadening participation efforts and to determine if the current activities provide an integrated and coherent plan moving forward.

 2) Provide a strategic vision for D&I that could be integrated into the planning for the Centennial meeting that is currently underway.